heyjoakim/dotfiles/README.md

 # dotfiles

-My personal dotfiles WHEN i use i3\
+My personal dotfiles for i3\
 .pseudoxinit for dwm